Geotechnical Mapping Course

 The course is intended for a broad range of technical staff that are called upon to visit sites for geotechnical purposes.
 Those who will be benefit most from the course are graduate to intermediate level geotechnical engineers, geologists, geo-technicians and civil engineers.

-Each course will be limited to about 16 attendees.
+Each course will be limited to 16-18 attendees.
 Additional dates will be considered if interest exceeds capacity.
 Places will be allocated on a first come, first served basis upon receipt of payment.

 Course Calendar And Venues